srobo/runbook/docs/competition/team-support/helpdesk-system.md

 Alongside the native features of the helpdesk, it also links off to other documents and resources, which may be useful to those on helpdesk.
 Links to useful year-specific documents, templates and other resources can be found there.

 !!! tip
-    If you don't have access to the linked Google Docs files, ask Head of Helpdesk.
+    If you don't have access to the linked Google Docs files, ask the Head of Helpdesk.